 HOW TO MAKE FLAT WHITE

 If you want to order a flat white, a barista will quickly make one for you.
-But if you will be preparing the drink at home.
-You should follow these steps.
+But if you will be preparing the drink at home, you should follow these steps.

 WHAT YOU'LL NEED